-As a San Francisco personal injury attorney, I come across clients who often do not want to use their own insurance coverage because they think it will increase their premiums.
-This is not necessarily true, unless they’re involved in a large number of accidents in a short period of time.
+As a California personal injury attorney, I come across clients who often do not want to use their own insurance coverage because they think it will increase their premiums.
+Making an uninsured motorist claim won't affect your insurance rates, unless you are involved in a large number of accidents in a short period of time.

 The essential reason your insurance premiums will go up, is if your insurance carrier learns that you may not be a safe bet.
 They will raise your rates because you have proved to be less safe than they originally thought, so they want to hedge their bets and make you pay a higher premium just in case they have to pay out on your policy again.
 Insurance companies are in business to make money, therefore, if they decide that they are paying out more on claims than you are paying them in premiums, they will raise your rates.
 Insurance companies believe that each accident you cause makes you more likely to cause another.
 This prompts them to collect as much money as possible from you before you cause another accident.

 "Sally Morin and her team were instrumental in resolving my personal injury case."

 Because an uninsured (UM) or underinsured (UIM) motorist claim can only be made if you are NOT the at-fault party, your insurance company does not see you as more of a liability because of this particular claim.
 You did not cause the accident in question, you are just collecting on benefits that are there for you in dire circumstances.
 If you are paying monthly or annually (via your premiums) for the coverage, you should definitely use it when you are injured by someone who does not have proper coverage!